Buried penis

+Clinical presentation of a buried penis in an adult male with significant central obesity.
+The penile shaft is completely concealed by the descent of a large abdominal panniculus and a prominent suprapubic fat pad.

 Buried penis, also called hidden penis or retractile penis, is a congenital or acquired condition in which the penis is partially or completely hidden below the surface of the skin.
 A buried penis can lead to urinary difficulties, poor hygiene, infection, and inhibition of normal sexual function.

 Buried penis is different from micropenis, which is an abnormally small, normally structured penis with a stretched penile length of less than 2.5 standard deviations below the mean for age or stage of sexual development of the patient.

 History

 Buried penis was first described by Edward Lawrence Keyes in 1919 as the apparent absence of the penis due to the penis being buried beneath the skin of the abdomen, thigh, or scrotum.
 Further research was done by Maurice Campbell in 1951, when he reported on the penis being buried beneath subcutaneous fat of the scrotum, perineum, hypogastrium, and thigh.

 Causes

 Congenital

 A buried penis may be apparent at birth in some cases, often due to a paucity of penile shaft skin and a short penile shaft.